-Plain English definitions of all the technical terms used in digital marketing and geo-fencing.
+Plain English definitions of some commonly used terms in digital marketing and geo-fencing

 GPS – Global Positioning System: is a space-based radio navigation system owned by the United States government and operated by the United States Air Force.

 KPI – Key Performance Indicator: the performance measurement defined by the client to determine the success of any specific campaign.

 CPM – Cost Per Thousand: cost related to 1,000 ad impressions